Q: What can I do with an associate degree in healthcare management?

-If you're interested in pursuing a career in a field with growing job opportunities and security, earning your Associate degree in Healthcare Management can help you take the first step toward working in the healthcare and medical industries.
-Healthcare Managers can be found working in a variety of settings such as local, state, and private hospitals, residential care facilities, or physician’s offices.
-While some Healthcare Management jobs may require additional training and experience, an online Healthcare Management Associate Degree can help you acquire the fundamental skills to begin your path toward a job in the field.
+A: Healthcare managers can be found working in a variety of settings such as local, state, and private hospitals, residential care facilities, or physician’s offices.
+While some healthcare management jobs may require additional training and experience, an online Healthcare Management Associate Degree can help you acquire the fundamental skills to begin your path toward a career in the field.

 Q: What jobs can you get with an associate degree in healthcare management?